pysal/pysal/tools/README.md

 - Change `PYSALVER` in `release_info.py`

 ### Notebooks to run in sequence
-- frozen.ipynb creates a requirements.txt file in this dir that can be hand edited if needed before moving up to `pysal/requirements.txt`
+- frozen.ipynb creates `frozen.txt` in this dir that can be hand edited if needed before integrating those versions into to `pysal/requirements.txt`
 - 100-gitcount.ipynb
   - gets git release information
   - clones releases